Traveling With Fibromyalgia Flare-Free!

 Even if you aren’t using a wheelchair there still may be special arrangements that can be made to make you more comfortable during the journey.
 Many airlines will offer to have someone help you with boarding and getting to any connecting flights.

-Next page: three more tips for flare-free travel.
+Next page: Three more tips for traveling with fibromyalgia flare-free!